 Hyatt Regency Kyoto

 Overall service was good, and I would recommend this hotel for those visiting Kyoto.
 I’d certainly return on a future trip.
-It has the small, and intimate feel of a Park Hyatt, but I don’t think it reaches that high standard in terms of either design or service.
+It has the small, and intimate feel of a Park Hyatt.
+Very nice, but I don’t think it reaches that high standard in terms of either design or service.
 That comment is not a knock, I feel this a great place for a Hyatt Regency branded property.